 Let's say you are in a meeting.
-You want to persuade your colleagues to see the benefits of adopting a shared digital calendar.
+You want to persuade your colleagues to see the benefits of sharing a digital calendar.

-Your presentation seems to be going well until Fred leans back on his chair and announces, 'It's not worth the hassle.
+Your presentation seems to be going well.
+Then Fred leans back on his chair and announces, 'It's not worth the hassle.
 My diary works well for me.
 I'm not changing.'

 Just nod and say, 'Thanks for that'.

 Keep calm.
 Don't look the slightest bit defensive.
-If you are feeling defensive, tell yourself how lucky you are that Fred has given you the chance to answer his objection.
+If you are feeling defensive, tell yourself how lucky you are that Fred has given you the chance to respond.

 So what do I do next?